American Indian Science and Engineering Society honor reflects firm’s commitment to diversity

 Communities are fundamental.
 Whether around the corner or across the globe, they provide a foundation, a sense of place and of belonging.
 That’s why at Stantec, we always design with community in mind.

 We care about the communities we serve—because they’re our communities too.
 We’re designers, engineers, scientists, and project managers, innovating together at the intersection of community, creativity, and client relationships.
 Balancing these priorities results in projects that advance the quality of life in communities across the globe.
 Stantec trades on the TSX and the NYSE under the symbol STN.
 Visit us at stantec.com or find us on social media.

-Founded in 1977, the American Indian Science and Engineering Society (AISES) is a national nonprofit organization focused on substantially increasing the representation of Indigenous peoples of North America and the Pacific Islands in science, technology, engineering, and math (STEM) studies and careers.
-This robust nonprofit currently supports individual student and professional members across the U.S. and Canada in critically needed STEM disciplines.
-Through chartered college and university chapters, professional chapters, tribal chapters, and affiliated K-12 schools, members benefit from diverse STEM-focused programming that supports careers and promotes student success and workforce development in multiple crucial areas.
+For 45 years, AISES has focused on substantially increasing the representation of Indigenous peoples of North America and the Pacific Islands in critically needed STEM (science, technology, engineering, math) disciplines.
+This robust nonprofit currently supports individual student and professional members across the U.S. and Canada through chartered college and university chapters, professional chapters, tribal chapters, and affiliated PK-12 schools.
+Members benefit from diverse STEM-focused programming that supports careers and promotes student success and workforce development in multiple crucial areas.
 To learn more visit aises.org.